Table of Contents

 Take care when renaming or moving documents

 Be sure to check the Owner column in Drive before renaming or moving documents or folders, particularly when the owner is an ArtsPool member.
-The document owner may have a very good reason for naming a file a particular way or storing it in a particular location, so it's better to add a shortcut and rename the shortcut or make your own copy of the document if you really must rename it.
+The document owner may have a very good reason for naming a file a particular way or storing it in a particular location, so it's better to make a shortcut or make your own copy of the document if you really must rename it.
 But use common sense: a document called "Scan00001.pdf" living in a folder called "To Be Organized" can probably be safely renamed/moved.

 Real-time collaboration

-Collaboration is one of the most unique features of Google Docs and is extremely useful for simultaneously editing shared documents with multiple stakeholders (e.g. as budgets).
-Colored circles or user avatars in the top right of the screen indicate which other users are viewing a document.
+Collaboration is one of the most unique features of Google Docs and is extremely useful for simultaneously editing shared documents with multiple stakeholders (e.g., budgets, agreements, letters).
+Colored circles or user avatars in the top right of the screen indicate which other users are viewing the document at that time.

 In-document comments

-Comments are implemented a bit differently in Google Drive than in other systems such as Box.
-Instead of commenting on the document in the file list, you can make the comment within the document by selecting some text and doing one of the following:
+Comments are implemented a bit differently in Google Drive than in other systems, such as Box.
+Instead of commenting on the document in the file list, you can comment within the document by selecting some text and doing one of the following:

-Comments live forever, so be aware that comments you make can potentially be viewed by future generations of ArtsPoolers and members staff.
+Comments live forever, so be aware that the comments you make can potentially be viewed by future generations of ArtsPoolers and member staff.

 Tracking changes

 Google Docs' Suggested Edits feature works a lot like tracked changes in Word.
-To enter Suggested Edit mode, just right click selected text and choose Suggest Edits, or click the word Editing in the top right corner of the screen under the Share button and select Suggesting.
-The green indicator in the top right should appear and any additions or deletions will be tracked.
-Click the green indicator and select Editing to return to regular editing mode.
+To enter Suggested Edit mode, right-click selected text and choose Suggest Edits, or click the pencil icon in the top right corner of the screen under the Share button and select Suggesting.
+The suggest icon in the top right should appear, and any additions or deletions will be tracked.
+Click the icon again and select Editing to return to regular editing mode.

 Google Drive keyboard shortcuts